 The purpose of this guide is to provide a quick resource for information to new or potential business owners and operators seeking to locate in downtown Wadsworth and to help them understand the various rules, regulations, and procedures that they may encounter, along with approvals and permits they may be required to obtain.
 Please be cognizant of these as you enter into a lease or purchase agreement.

 1) AN INTRODUCTORY MEETING

 The City of Wadsworth along with Main Street Wadsworth and the Wadsworth Area Chamber of Commerce are eager to welcome and support your new venture in the heart of our community.
-Contact the Director of Economic Development Matthew P. Springer to set up an initial meeting at 330-335-2707.
+Contact the Economic Development Department to set up an initial meeting at 330-335-2707.

 2) DETERMINATION OF ZONING COMPLIANCE

 Downtown Wadsworth is located in the Central Business Development (CBD) Zoning District, which allows for a wide range of commercial uses (retail, restaurant, personal, and professional services) as well as residential uses on the upper floors of multi-story buildings.
 One of your first steps should be to contact the City’s Building and Planning Department (330-335-2753) to discuss your proposed new use and obtain use change approval, if it is determined to be necessary.

 A use change occurs whenever a new business opens in an existing structure that is properly zoned for the proposed use, but where the proposed new use differs significantly from the previous use.
 A new business needs to be evaluated for both zoning compliance and commercial building and fire code compliance, which is discussed in the next section.